 Rother District Council (RDC) are embarking on a refurbishment and extension of the current toilet and staffing block at Camber Sands Central Carpark.
 This will create a new Camber Sands Welcome Centre.
-The fully funded project has successfully been awarded planning permission and is planned to start of site in October 2024.
+The fully funded project successfully achieved planning in early 2024 and started on site in October 2024.

 Visual impression of the external of the building centred on the proposed kiosk.
 Image shows timber cladding with round window and green window frame, the columns are coloured blue and green to mimic sea flora and fauna.

-Visual Impression centred on proposed Kiosk by DK-CM
+Visual Impression centered on proposed Kiosk by DK-CM

 Key MilestonesMilestone Date